 Through the increased incidence of intra-partum antibiotics, early-onset neonatal sepsis is occurring less frequently.
 However, it continues to be a common cause of neonatal morbidity and mortality.
-The American Academy of Pediatrics defines Group B Streptococcus (GBS) early-onset disease as a blood or cerebrospinal fluid culture-proven infection occurring within the first seven days of life.
+The CDC (Centers for Disease Control and Prevention) defines early onset sepsis as a blood or cerebrospinal fluid culture-proven infection occurring within the first seven days of life.

-Group B Streptococcus (GBS) remains the leading cause of early-onset neonatal sepsis and a major cause of late-onset sepsis.
-More than half of GBS cases occur in infants of individuals with negative GBS cultures, emphasizing the need to remain vigilant for signs of sepsis in all newborns.
-In an effort to ensure timely treatment and to reduce morbidity and mortality, these infants require comprehensive assessment and treatment, as well as discharge planning.
+Group B Streptococcus (GBS) remains the leading cause of neonatal sepsis.
+More than half of GBS cases occur in infants of mothers with negative GBS cultures, emphasizing the need to remain vigilant for signs of sepsis in all newborns.
+These infants require comprehensive assessment and treatment, as well as discharge planning, in order to ensure timely treatment in an effort to reduce morbidity and mortality.2